-I’m always looking for fun and simple activities for centers during the Christmas season.
-This time of year can be stressful with so many other things happening both at home and school.
+I’m always looking for fun and simple play activities for centers during the Christmas season.
+The holiday season can be stressful with so many other things happening both at home and school.
 Activities that are easy to set up and easy to do are just what is needed.
-This activity uses two of my favorite things for the preschool classroom – a sensory bin and mini erasers.
+This Christmas sensory activity uses two of my favorite things for the preschool classroom – a sensory bin and mini erasers.

 Christmas Sensory Bin

 Here are the materials you will need to set up this sensory bin experience in your own classroom.